sunsingerus/site-sunsingerus/_posts/2018-01-23-how-to-update-forked-git-repository.md

 post_date: 2018-01-23 10:07:49
 ---
 <h5>Introduction</h5>
-Imagine we have forked Git project and a few days later a change was made by another contributor into root project.
+Imagine we have forked Git project and some time later a change was made by another developer into the root project.
 Our fork does not have that change and we'd like to obtain it.

 <h5>Add Remote Repo</h5>
 Add <a href="https://git-scm.com/docs/git-remote" rel="noopener" target="_blank">remote repository</a>, call it altinity in our case.